Lü Shengzhong: Three Elements

-Lu bases the theme of his paper cutting around the dynamic life cycle of paper cutting.
+Lü bases the theme of his paper cutting around the dynamic life cycle of paper cutting.
 The theme is an old technique that sustains vitality through infinite recreation and variation.
 With the art of recreation and variation as a basic technique, the art itself becomes a way becomes the art of constant renewal, not only in the art but life as well.
-For instance the art was used in holidays, festivals, weddings, and funerals.
+For instance, the art was used in holidays, festivals, weddings, and funerals.
 These events mark certain passages within a person's life.
-There are three basic elements in Lu Shengzhong's artwork that he finds essential in the art of paper cutting.
+There are three basic elements in Lü Shengzhong's artwork that he finds essential in the art of paper cutting.

 The first element is the dynamic relationship between positive and negative forms, in which is constantly created in the art of paper cutting.
-Lu feels what's so significant to this is the fact one cannot us positive or negative forms alone, but for them to be used together, as in a single piece of paper that creates a conceptual whole.
+Lü feels what's so significant to this is the fact one cannot us positive or negative forms alone, but for them to be used together, as in a single piece of paper that creates a conceptual whole.

 The second element is referred to as the materiality of paper cutting.
 First and foremost, the art of paper cutting always generates tension between two- dimensionality and three dimensionality, for the fact that a piece of paper is assumed to be two-dimensional for being such a flat surface.
-Regardless of the way paper is cut, it still has a volume, as well as a front and back.
-When Lu creates a piece, and attaches the paper cuts to aboard, he compares his work to a painting and a sculpture, he then begins to contest the relationship between the two art forms.
-Lu also feels that a paper cut also represents fragility, for the fact that paper is vulnerable to natural and human disasters.
-Fragility has been the theme and subject matter used in Lu Shengzhong's artworks.
+Regardless of the way paper is cut, it still has a voLüme, as well as a front and back.
+When Lü creates a piece, and attaches the paper cuts to aboard, he compares his work to a painting and a sculpture, he then begins to contest the relationship between the two art forms.
+Lü also feels that a paper cut also represents fragility, for the fact that paper is vulnerable to natural and human disasters.
+Fragility has been the theme and subject matter used in Lü Shengzhong's artworks.

-The third element in Lu Shengzhong's work is the temporal, meditative nature of paper cutting.
+The third element in Lü Shengzhong's work is the temporal, meditative nature of paper cutting.
 This refers back to when he had the conversation with a local peasant woman while visiting the Shaanxi province.
-Lu asked of her the thought process of the paper cuts she was creating, and she replied “nothing, there is nothing in my mind.”
-To interpret the answer, Lu begins to approach his paper cutting with creative processes, emotion, and rational thinking, at the same time makes doesn't make him creative.
-What makes Lu Shengzhong, and the peasant woman so significant, is the fact that when they create a piece, they are expressing as well as releasing themselves with abstract visual forms.
+Lü asked of her the thought process of the paper cuts she was creating, and she replied “nothing, there is nothing in my mind.”
+To interpret the answer, Lü begins to approach his paper cutting with creative processes, emotion, and rational thinking, at the same time makes doesn't make him creative.
+What makes Lü Shengzhong, and the peasant woman so significant, is the fact that when they create a piece, they are expressing as well as releasing themselves with abstract visual forms.